How to Get a New Visa

 A copy of your academic transcripts (official or unofficial).
 This is only for continuing students at TTU or those who attended other schools in the US prior to beginning at TTU.

 - Getting a re-entry travel signature on your I-20 or DS2019.

 - Travel to Mexico, Canada and adjacent islands (the Caribbean).

 In addition to the items listed above, International Undergraduate Admissions will also require the following documentation to process your I-20:

-Checklist of I-20 documents for admissions processes: (Note that transfer students will need to submit additional documents)
+Checklist of I-20 documents for admissions processes:

 - Supplemental International Student Form (SSIF)

 - Financial Affidavit If the bank statement(s) are not under your own name